Networks-Learning/hcml-seminar-2023/README.md

 <thejaswi@mpi-sws.org> with your preferred ranking for all the available topics.
 You must include all the topics as well as their corresponding ranks.

+Deadline: TBA

 Note: include "Topic selection: Human-centric machine learning seminar (Winter 2023)" in the subject line.

-Deadline:
+## Presentation schedule

+The details will be made available after registration and topic selections.

 ## Schedule and location:

  - Kickoff meeting: 23-10-2023 Monday, 15:00 - 16:00
  - Location: Building G26, Room 112.
- - Date and time: 3-4 dates during the Winter Semester.
-The schedule will be made available.

 ## Instructors